Ascension Episcopal Church

 People: Thanks be to God.

-Deacon: The Holy Gospel of our Lord Jesus Christ according to John.
+Celebrant: The Holy Gospel of our Lord Jesus Christ according to Matthew.

 People: Glory to you, Lord Christ.